Orion (satellite)

+Description

 These satellites at geostationary orbits collect radio emissions (SIGINT) and act as replacements for the older constellation of Magnum satellites.
 The satellites have estimated mass close to 5,200 kg and very large (estimated 100 m diameter) radio reflecting dishes.
 USA-223 (NROL-32), which is seen as the fifth satellite in the series, is according to NRO director Bruce Carlson "the largest satellite in the world."
 It is believed that this refers to the diameter of the main antenna, which might be well in excess of 100 m.
 The mission and capabilities of these satellites are highly classified, though targets may include telemetry, VHF radio, cellular mobile phones, paging signals, and mobile data links.
 Earlier satellites with similar missions, the Rhyolite/Aquacade series, were built by TRW; it is not known who made the Orion satellites.

 Satellites

-Mentor-4 (USA-202) deployment and initial westward drift after launch in January 2009 was controlled by the Alice Springs Mission Ground Station.
+Mentor-4 (USA-202) deployment and initial westward drift after launch in January 2009 was controlled by the Pine Gap base.
 About 60 days after launch Menwith Hill Ground Station was to take over control and initiate the collection mission.
 Mentor-4's initial mission was to survey line-of-sight microwave towers and emitters in the People's Republic of China for 30 to 45 days as it was drifting from east to west.
 Moving further west, it was to collect data from the Thuraya network and monitor Pakistan and Afghanistan, followed by another 200 days of monitoring of China.
 This was to be followed by data collection covering the Middle East, Northern Africa, and Latin America.